-Let me introduce us with our story
+Let me introduce us

 Here is our story.
 We are the Norton’s, a British family, Chris and Nicola with our two girls, Kelly and Gemma.
 When we first arrived we quickly became known locally as ‘gli inglesi’, the English, just because we stuck out as the only ones around.
 We had no building experience, couldn’t speak the language, had never worked in hospitality, had to design a hotel, and had two young children to explain ourselves to as we could no longer afford to buy more Barbies.
 The locals shook their heads and took bets on how fast we would leave.
 Yet somehow, in 2005, we opened our doors and never looked back.